laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ### DuckLake

-One approach that gains popularity in addressing Iceberg's limitations is DuckLake,[^ducklake] developed by the DuckDB team.
+One approach that gains popularity in addressing Iceberg's limitations is DuckLake,[^ducklake-format] developed by the DuckDB team.
 Rather than storing metadata in files, DuckLake keeps all metadata in a relational database, leaving only parquet files in storage.
 This gives it much cheaper writes that can be more frequent, transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.

 One big limitation remains, however: like all other established lakehouse formats, DuckLake can only manage tabular data.